ivanskv2000/evsy/README.md

 - ... and more!

 ## 🚀 Quick Start
-To run Evsy via Docker compose, do:
+To run Evsy via Docker compose, just do:
 1. `cp .env.example .env`
 2. `make up`